 “The Office” includes White’s bodyguard Jamal Soul along with wrestlers Jacob Edwin and The Posse, a tag team that features Simon Reed and Mr. Chris.

 “The Posse were fan favorites for 11 years in this area and now they have turned their backs on the fans, jumped me, and now they are part of The Office,” said Anthony.

-“The Golden Boy” may have his hands full while dealing with White and his henchmen, but what his enemies might not know is that Anthony doesn’t just have heart, he also has knowledge from being mentored from one of the best wrestling technicians in the sport, Bobby Eaton, one half of Jim Cornett’s famed Mid Night Express.
+“The Golden Boy” may have his hands full while dealing with White and his henchmen, but what his enemies might not know is that Anthony doesn’t just have heart, he also has knowledge from being mentored by one of the best wrestling technicians in the sport, Bobby Eaton, one half of Jim Cornett’s famed Mid Night Express.

 The two met each other in 2009 and they formed a tag team called “Midnight Gold.”
 Together they were unstoppable and they left an impression on the wrestling fans in the South.
 Their opponents knew they meant business and the ring was their workplace.
-Anthony is very grateful to have had the opportunity to wrestle along aside of Eaton for two years.
+Anthony is very grateful to have had the opportunity to wrestle along aside from Eaton for two years.

-“He was my one of my favorite wrestlers growing up and then I ended up being his tag team partner, it was amazing,” said Anthony.
+“He was one of my favorite wrestlers growing up and then I ended up being his tag team partner, it was amazing,” said Anthony.
 “It was educational, but at the same time it was a confidence booster because Bobby would always tell everyone that I was the captain of the team.”

 Even though Anthony worked with Eaton near the tail end of his career, there were moments during their matches when Anthony caught a glimpse of the magic that made Bobby Eaton so special inside the squared circle.

 “Every once in a while when we were tagging together, I would look over in that corner and it was like 1986 all over again,” said Anthony.
 “There was no way Bobby Eaton was going to be the weak link in a match.
 I would tag him in and he would start going.”